Keiko Yokozawa: Biography

-In 1980, Yokozawa voiced the character of Dorami in the second television anime of Doraemon.
-She voiced the role of Dorami for 25 years until the 1979 series ended in March 2005.
+In 1980, Yokozawa got the role of Dorami in Doraemon and it became one of her most well known roles.
+She voiced Dorami from the character's debut on the show in 1980 until it ended in March 2005 to make way for a reboot series.

-In 1982, she was selected to play the role of Pikkoro in the puppet show Niko Niko Pun on Okaasan to Issho, a role she went on to play for 10 years.
-She also played leading and heroine roles in many other productions in the 1980s.
+In 1982, she started voicing the role of Fortissimo Piccolo in Niko Niko Pun, which aired on Okaasan to Issho.

+She also played leading heroine roles in many other productions throughout the 1980s.

-Wanting to do narration in addition to acting as a voice actor, Yokozawa worked at the Tokyo Actors' Consumers' Cooperative Association and then founded Yurin Productions in 1988.
-After that, she decided to retire from frontline voice acting to focus on training the next generation at the Keiko Yokozawa Voice Actors and Narrators School.
-When she decided to set up her own agency, she also set up the school at around the same time, as she wanted people she trained to be affiliated with her.
+Wanting to do narration in addition to a voice actor, Yokozawa worked at the Tokyo Actor's Consumer's Cooperative Society before she officially founded the talent agency YU-RIN PRO in 1988.
+After that, she decided to retire from frontline voice acting to focus on training the next generation at The Keiko Yokozawa Voice Acting and Narration School.
+When she decided to start up YU-RIN PRO, she also founded the school at the same time, as she wanted people she had trained to affiliate with her.

-The company name of Yurin Pro came from a picture book, Yukiko Yurin, that she wrote for her daughter.
-She currently writes and directs theatrical performances performed by actors and training school students who are affiliated with Yurin Pro.
+YU-RIN PRO's name came from a picture book that Yokozawa wrote for her daughter called Yukiko Yurin.
+She currently writes and directs theater performances by the actors and training school students who affiliate with YU-RIN PRO.

+In February 2026, Yokozawa was announced to have won the Merit Award at the 20th Seiyu Awards.
+She received the award the following month.